ecology-rocks/course-builder/README.md

 ## Bug Reports
  - Lock down club seats to max 5.
- - Start mat should be 4x4 not 2x3
  - Put keyboard shortcuts in tooltips so people know